Pseudoscorpion: Behavior

-Some species have an elaborate mating dance, where the male pulls a female over a spermatophore previously laid upon a surface.
-In other species, the male also pushes the sperm into the female genitals using the forelegs.
-The female carries the fertilized eggs in a brood pouch attached to her abdomen, and the young ride on the mother for a short time after they hatch.
+The male produces a spermatophore, which is attached to the substrate and is picked up by the female.
+Members of the Cheliferoidea (Atemnidae, Cheliferidae, Chernetidae, and Withiidae) have an elaborate mating dance, which ends with the male navigating the female over his spermatophore.
+In Cheliferidae, the male also uses his forelegs to open the female genital operculum, and after she has mounted the packet of sperm, assisting the spermatophore's entry by pushing it into her genital opening.
+Females in species that possess a spermatheca (sperm-storing organ) can store the sperm for a long period of time before fertilizing the eggs, but species without the organ fertilize their eggs shortly after mating.
+The female carries the fertilized eggs in a brood pouch attached to her abdomen.

-Between 20 and 40 young are hatched in a single brood, with more than one brood per year possible.
-The young go through three molts over the course of several years before reaching adulthood.
+Between two and 50 young are hatched in a single brood, with more than one brood per year possible.
+The young go through three molts called the protonymph, deutonymph, and tritonymph.
+The developing embryo and the protonymph, which remain attached to the mother, are nourished by a ‘milk’ produced by her ovary.
 Many species molt in a small, silken igloo that protects them from enemies during this vulnerable period.

-After reaching adulthood, pseudoscorpions live 2–3 years.
+After reaching adulthood, they no longer molt, and can live for 2–3 years.
 They are active in the warm months of the year, overwintering in silken cocoons when the weather grows cold.
 Smaller species live in debris and humus.
 Some species are arboreal, while others are phagophiles, eating parasites in an example of cleaning symbiosis.
-Some species are phoretic, others may sometimes be found feeding on mites under the wing covers of certain beetles.
+Some species are phoretic, while others may sometimes be found feeding on mites under the wing covers of certain beetles.

 Distribution

 More than 3,300 species of pseudoscorpions are recorded in more than 430 genera, with more being discovered on a regular basis.
 They range worldwide, even in temperate to cold regions such as Northern Ontario and above the timberline in Wyoming's Rocky Mountains in the United States and the Jenolan Caves of Australia, but have their most dense and diverse populations in the tropics and subtropics, where they spread even to island territories such as the Canary Islands, where around 25 endemic species have been found.
-There are also two endemic species on the Maltese Islands.
+Two endemic species are found also on the Maltese Islands.
 Species have been found under tree bark, in leaf and pine litter, in soil, in tree hollows, under stones, in caves such as the Movile Cave, at the seashore in the intertidal zone, and within fractured rocks.

 Chelifer cancroides is the species most commonly found in homes, where it is often observed in rooms with dusty books.
 There, the tiny animals (2.5–4.5 mm) can find their food such as booklice and house dust mites.
-They enter homes by riding insects (phoresy) larger than themselves, or are brought in with firewood.
+They enter homes by riding insects (phoresy) larger than themselves or are brought in with firewood.